Strict quantization of coadjoint orbits: Quantizing real coadjoint orbits

+We have seen in the previous sections how to construct (formal and strict) quantizations of complex coadjoint orbits.
+In this section, we will use these results to obtain (formal and strict) quantizations of real coadjoint orbits.

-In \autoref{subsec:realOrbits} we formulate explicitly what happens when we restrict the quantization of the holomorphic functions on a complex semisimple coadjoint orbit constructed in the last section to a real semisimple coadjoint orbit.
-We discuss positive linear functionals in \autoref{subsec:positiveLinearFunctionals} and compare the algebras obtained for coadjoint orbits of real Lie groups with the same complexification in \autoref{subsec:wickrotation}.
-Most results follow almost directly from the results in the complex case.
+In \autoref{subsec:complexification} and \autoref{subsec:analytic} we collect some preliminary results on the complexification of a real coadjoint orbit $\orb\lambda$ and a real Lie group $G$.
+We define a certain class of analytic functions that we denote by $\analytics(\orb\lambda)$ and $\analytics(G)$.
+In \autoref{subsec:realOrbits} we construct a quantization of real orbits by restricting the quantization of a complexification.
+We discuss the examples of complex projective spaces and hyperbolic discs in \autoref{subsec:realExamples}.
+Finally, we show that point evaluation functionals are positive for certain coadjoint orbits in \autoref{subsec:positiveLinearFunctionals} and compare the quantum algebras obtained for coadjoint orbits of real Lie groups with the same complexification in \autoref{subsec:wickrotation}.
+Most results in the later subsections follow almost directly from the results in the complex case.